CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 └── immersed: ImmersedBoundaryCondition with west=Nothing, east=Nothing, south=Nothing, north=Nothing, bottom=Value, top=Nothing
 ```

 A boundary condition that depends on the fields may be prescribed using the `immersed` keyword argument in [`FieldBoundaryConditions`](@ref).
-Let's see here how we can add linear bottom drag on `u` in the case we have
-an immersed boundary.
-In essence, we'd need to boundary conditions: one that would apply at the grid's bottom,
-and when that would apply on the immersed boundary.
+We illustrate field-dependent boundary conditions with an example that imposes linear bottom drag on `u` on both immersed facets _and_ the bottom boundary of the underlying grid.

-First let's create the boundary condition for the grid's bottom:
+First we create the boundary condition for the grid's bottom:

 ```jldoctest immersed_bc
 julia> @inline linear_drag(x, y, t, u) = - 0.2 * u